This document describes the tabbed navigational interface that appears on certain MindTouch 4 articles that act as navigation pages.

-The tabs interface is a tool in MindTouch 4 that lets you provide visual navigation on your guide pages to draw the reader's attention to particular types of pages within the guide.
-Two types of tabs interfaces are delivered with MindTouch.
+The tabs interface is a tool that lets you provide visual navigation on your guide pages to draw the reader's attention to particular types of pages within the guide.
+Two types of tabs interfaces are delivered.
 You can also create custom tabs.

 The default tabs interfaces appear automatically when you create a new page with the Knowledge Base template or the User Guide template.
 You can insert code on your pages to add either of these tabs interfaces to any page.

 The custom tabs appear when you customize the User Guide tabs.
 Custom tabs must be created before they can be inserted into a page.

 The Knowledge Base Tabs interface uses the articles' usage statistics and other data to determine the organization.
 When you create an article using the Knowledge Base template, a tabs interface with the following tabs appears: